gertzMan/Solutions/README.md

 ## ✨ Bonus implementation to the bonus Question ✨

-I also built a simple HTML and JS app to simulate the question conditions and deployed it.Check it out: https://gertzman.github.io/Recursive-Numeric-Sequencer/
+I also built a simple HTML and JS app to simulate the question conditions and deployed it.
+Check it out: <https://gertzman.github.io/Recursive-Numeric-Sequencer/>
+(link to its repository: <https://github.com/gertzMan/Recursive-Numeric-Sequencer>)